hajimen/p2ppcb_software/p2ppcb_parts_resolver/ReadMe.md

 They are not parts, but they have parts-dependent parameters.

 Decal is F360's feature.
 We need to adjust the decal parameters to fit each cap type and specifier.
 Wiring is for route data generation.
-See P2PPCB Composer F360 source code for details.
+See PC0 source code for details.